FelixH316/Alura04-Secret-Friend/README.md

 ## Usage
 Instructions on how to use the project with examples.
+- Look at the right and open the deployment link.
 - Type the name of a friend in the text field and press the "Add" button.
 - Add as much friends as you want.
 - When you're ready hit the "raffle a buddy" button and see who is your secret friend.